HEAL Fellowship: An LGBTQ+ Health Equity & Advocacy Leadership Program

 The HEAL Fellowship addresses the critical underrepresentation of LGBTQ+ and BIPOC leaders in healthcare.
 By investing in emerging professionals, the program builds a pipeline of equity-focused professionals prepared to advance inclusive policies and transform health systems from within health organizations and decision-making bodies.

-GLMA's LGBTQ+ Health Equity & Advocacy Leadership (HEAL) Fellowship is currently accepting applications for the inaugural 2025-2027 cohort!
+GLMA's LGBTQ+ Health Equity & Advocacy Leadership (HEAL) Fellowship's inaugural cohort has officially launched!

 Program Structure & Timeline